decal/werdlists/python-data/index.md

-anaconda-python27-packages: list of Anaconda packages for Python 2.7
+anaconda-python27-packages: list of Anaconda packages for Python version 2.7
+anaconda-python36-packages: list of Anaconda packages for Python version 3.6